 This happened to me a few times and it wasn’t until I came to a spot where I needed to rethink a move that I would catch myself looking down or taking a moment to glance behind me.

 Wow, you get up that wall quick!
 I would highly recommend that anyone with even the slightest fear of heights, don’t do this.
 Just stay focused on the wall.

 On our last climb, we were aiming for a 28m mark, by the time you reached around 15m, you were well above the tree line, so glancing back allowed you a chance to see out over the valley.
 Simply put, it was a stunning vantage point.

 The most stressful part of it for me was coming down from the climb.
 You spend your whole climb focusing on staying close to the wall, making smart moves, placing your feet and hands perfectly to stay in balance and avoid falling.

-Then you get to the top, touch the mark and are expected to just let go, fall back into the harness then walk backwards down the wall while your abeil partner guides you down the wall.
-This is a lot of fun, but takes some getting used to after you’ve focused so hard on staying close to the wall.
+Then you get to the top, touch the mark and are expected to just let go, fall back into the harness then walk back down the wall while your abeil partner guides you down the wall.
+This is a lot of fun but takes some getting used to after you’ve focused so hard on staying close to the wall.

 Have you ever tried rock climbing?